10 Drunk Driving Statistics that Prove the Dangers of Driving Under the Influence

 - a BAC of 0.15 percent and higher increases accident risk up to 25 times.

 Have you been injured or lost a loved one in a drunk driving accident in Ontario?
-The lawyers at the Preszler Injury Lawyers may be able to help those who have suffered serious injury because of someone else’s negligent or criminal acts.
+The lawyers at Preszler Injury Lawyers may be able to help those who have suffered serious injury because of someone else’s negligent or criminal acts.
 Schedule a free consultation today to discuss your options for financial recovery.
 Call 1-800-JUSTICE®.